MahaDAO/arth-core/docs/sdk/arth-base.frontendstatus.md

 ## FrontendStatus type

-Represents whether an address has been registered as a Liquity frontend.
+Represents whether an address has been registered as a ARTH frontend.

 <b>Signature:</b>